lysackm/ag-weather/Satellite-Comparison/README.md

 however only incremental gains are realized using 100 trees over 50.
 In total there would be roughly 250 GB of stored random forest models.

-I suspected that some of the more nuanced variables were not being represented well in this model as it is much harder for this model to represented in this model due to the realities of a random forest.
-Take hour for example.
-If consistently Merra underestimated the temperature in the morning and overestimated the temperature in the evening, then those small changes may be not very well represented in the final output.
-It's harder to capture the small changes to -40C.
-This yielded worse results.